C2DH/miller/README.md

 ## Run using pipenv
+We still recommend to run docker image for running Postgres (and/or Redis):

+    docker run -it --rm --name miller_postgres \
+      -e POSTGRES_PASSWORD=mysecretpassword \
+      -e POSTGRES_USER=miller \
+      -e PGDATA=/var/lib/postgresql/data/pgdata \
+      -v "$PWD/docker/postgres-data:/var/lib/postgresql/data" \
+      -p 54320:5432 \
+      postgres:14.1

+In this case, use the sae POSTGRES_PASSWORD and POSTGRES_USER in the env file and we set the volume path to the one we defined earlier for our docker development stack.

 Copy the `./env.example` file to `./.development.env`, then edit the values accoring to your system.

 An example of a `./.development.env` file: